 - physical evidence of drug use.

-If an arrest was not lawful, then a motorist never gave implied consent to a breath test.
-This defense can work to dismiss an entire DUI case.
+If your arrest was not lawful, then you never gave implied consent to a breath test.
+This defense can work to dismiss your entire criminal case.

 The implied consent law applies to all motorists in California.
 This includes both: